Here’s a look at what Fluid is offering and how it stacks up against its competitors in both the purchase and balance transfer camps.

 Halifax offers a longer 17 months on its Purchase Credit Card but with no incentives.

 With regards to the balance transfer element of the Fluid card, it’s far from the longest interest-free period on the market – that title belongs to the Barclaycard Platinum Credit Card with Extended Balance Transfer, dwarfing Fluid’s offer with 27 months interest-free on balance transfers and only a slightly higher fee which has been recently reduced to 2.98%.

 If you compare the Fluid card against other purchase and balance transfer cards, it measures up pretty well.
 The Halifax All In One card, for example, offers 0% on purchases for 15 months and 0% on balance transfers for 15 months, subject to a 1% fee.

 Halifax just eeks ahead of Fluid with a month’s longer interest free period on balance transfers, but Fluid’s card does have a longer interest-free period on purchases and is cheaper than Halifax once the interest-free period ends – though you’ll want to completely clear your balance before it comes to this regardless.

 Balance transfers and purchases on the NatWest YourPoints World Mastercard are also interest free for 15 months, with the same balance transfer fee of 2.9% and representative APR of 16.9% variable.
-The difference is that you’ll earn reward points for using the NatWest card, as explained here.
+The difference is that you’ll earn reward points for using the NatWest card.